COSC3020/tsp-held-karp-swilso59/README.md

 Once I felt I had a pretty decent idea of the algorithm, I started working on my implementation using the pseudocode given.
 I eventually ended up looking at a repository to help me complete the implementation.
 Some of the key points from the exmaple that helped me create my implementation where the memoization, key generation, and filtering remaining cities.
-In summary, the videos helped me understand the concept, the pseudocode provided the framework, and the repository assisted with the details of implementation.
-For the time comlexity and memory complexity I assentially just repeated the steps I have don for previous assugnments and applied them to this algorithm.
+In summary, the videos helped me understand the concept, the pseudocode provided the format, and the repository assisted with the details of implementation.
+For the time and memory complexity I essentially repeated the steps I have done in previous assignments and applied them to this algorithm.

 - https://github.com/COSC3020/tsp-held-karp-Dhruv8806/blob/main/code.js